-Posted by Simrit Malhi 7 days ago
+Posted by Simrit Malhi over 4 years ago

 This 2-week program is designed to give participants the inspiration and knowledge they need to become a positive change in the world.
 The course will include a broad range of topics applicable to life anywhere on this planet, it will be tailored to the needs of the students present as well as the location at hand.
 We will cover every major topic in Bill Mollison's Permaculture: a Designers Manual in the classroom and also on the farm.